iocage/iocage/doc/source/networking.rst

 .. note:: For VNET jails, a default route has to also be specified.

+To create a a jail with a DHCP interface add the `dhcp=on` property:

+:samp:`# iocage create -r 11.0-RELEASE --name myjail dhcp=on`

+The `dhcp=on` property implies creating a VNET virtual network stack and enabling the Berkley Packet Filter.
+DHCP cannot work without VNET.
+More information about VNET is available in the VNET(9) FreeBSD manual page.

 .. index:: Tips for configuring VNET
 .. _Tips for Configuring VNET: